Obama: North Korea rocket launch concerning but not a surprise

 He also said the United States “is consulting with the South Koreans for the first time about more missile defense capabilities to prevent any possibility that North Korea could reach U.S. facilities or U.S. populations.”

 U.S. officials and missile defense experts have said North Korea’s latest rocket launch could trigger a buildup of U.S. missile defense systems in Asia.
-(Reporting by Susan Heavey; Editing by Chizu Nomiyama)
+[L3N15N14Q]